 Know More Publishing was founded in 2015 as a publisher of short, informative e-books, and our first project was a series of books entitled ‘PhD Knowledge’.
 These books are intended to help all those who are working on or considering starting doctoral study.

-Starting Your PhD: What You Need To Know (2015)
+Starting Your PhD: What You Need To Know (2nd edition, 2023)

-FREE ON ALL PLATFORMS!
+FREE (or very cheap) ON ALL PLATFORMS!
 This concise e-book answers all the key questions people ask when they’re considering, or beginning, doctoral study.
 Presented in an accessible question-and-answer format, and packed with facts, it is easy to read and to find your way around.
-Whether you’ve recently started your doctoral study, you’re still wondering whether doctoral study is for you, or you are supporting someone else through the process, this book will help.
+Whether you’ve recently started your doctoral study, you’re still wondering whether doctoral study is for you, or you are supporting someone else through the process, this fully updated second edition will help.
 It is full of useful information and guidance for the early stages of this exciting new adventure.

-Gathering Data For Your PhD: An Introduction (2015)
+Gathering Data For Your PhD: An Introduction (2nd edition, 2023)

 You can’t do research without data.
 But what kind of data will help you answer your research question?
 Where can you find that data?
 And how much data do you need?
-If you’re doing doctoral research, particularly in the social sciences, arts or humanities, this book will help you answer those questions.
+If you’re doing doctoral research, particularly in the social sciences, arts, or humanities, this fully updated second edition will help you answer those questions.
 It offers an overview of traditional and innovative methods of gathering quantitative, qualitative, secondary and primary data.
 The book also outlines the pros and cons of devising your own method of gathering data, and lists a range of resources for further exploration of the methods that interest you most.

-Analysing Data For Your PhD: An Introduction (2016)
+Analysing Data For Your PhD: An Introduction (2nd edition, 2023)

 Analysing data is perhaps the most demanding stage of research – and certainly the least visible.
 This concise e-book demystifies the process by explaining the principles and practice of good quality data analysis.
 It describes the key quantitative and qualitative methods, as well as creative and mixed methods, and offers guidance on how to choose suitable methods for your research.
-The book emphasises the need for robust and rigorous analysis, and aims to enable you to draw clear lines from your data, through your findings, to your conclusions.
+Now in a fully updated second edition, the book emphasises the need for robust and rigorous analysis, and aims to enable you to draw clear lines from your data, through your findings, to your conclusions.

-Research Ethics for your PhD: An Introduction (2016)
+Research Ethics for your PhD: An Introduction (2nd edition, 2023)

 If you are doing research with people or animals, you will have to engage with formal systems of ethical governance.
 Whether or not this is the case, you may have an interest in ensuring your doctoral research is ethical, or even be studying ethics itself.
-This e-book introduces the theory and practice of ethical research and outlines your options, from a tick-box approach to formal ethics to a fully integrated ethical approach to all stages of your doctoral research.
+This fully updated second edition e-book introduces the theory and practice of ethical research.
+It also outlines your options, from ticking the boxes for formal ethical approval to a fully integrated ethical approach at all stages of your doctoral research.

-Finishing Your PhD: What You Need To Know (2016)
+Finishing Your PhD: What You Need To Know (second edition, 2023)

 The last few months before you submit your thesis or dissertation can be a feverish, panicky time.
-The advice in this e-book will help you keep a clear head and take one step at a time towards the finishing post.
+The advice in this fully updated second edition e-book will help you keep a clear head and take one step at a time towards the finishing post.
 Some people drag out their final doctoral months into years.
 You don’t have to do that: use the practical tips and help in this book to finish your thesis or dissertation effectively and with minimal stress.
-Hundreds of thousands of people have walked this path before you.
+Hundreds of thousands of people have already walked this path.
 If they can do it, so can you – and this e-book shows you how.

 Self-Publishing for Academics (2016)